Clinical Skills Center Facilities

-The CSC is a 4000 square foot facility that houses 14 outpatient exam rooms that are fully equipped with audio and video capabilities with multiple cameras to capture different views.
+The CSC is a four-thousand square foot facility that houses fourteen outpatient exam rooms.
+Rooms are equipped with multiple cameras connected to an enterprise level audiovisual management system.
 The exam rooms are able to accommodate one on one learner-patient encounters as well as teaching sessions.
 Seven exam rooms are equipped with phones for telemedicine cases.

-There is a center hallway dedicated to the entrance and exit of the learners into each exam room.
-The hallway is equipped with 14 mac minis, keyboards, mice and monitors for pre and post-encounter data entry.
-There are 2 side observation hallways with views through one way mirrors into all 14 rooms.
+A center hallway is dedicated to the entrance and exit of the learners into each exam room.
+The hallway is equipped with fourteen computers, keyboards, mice and monitors for pre and post-encounter data entry.
+There are two side observation hallways with views through one way mirrors into all fourteen rooms.
 This hallway is utilized by standardized patients and faculty for entrance into the rooms.
 Each room, is also equipped with audio jacks to provide an opportunity to listen and watch through the glass.

-A central observation room is dedicated for standardized patient training along with monitors and equipment to view each room’s encounter.
-There is also a control room suitable for managing multiple events throughout the clinic.
-Offices exist for Clinical Skills Center faculty and staff.
+A central observation room is dedicated to standardized patient and faculty trainings.
+There are fourteen computers used to view the room encounters.
+A control room suitable for managing multiple events throughout the clinic is connected to the observation area.
+A separate office suite is provided for Clinical Skills Center faculty and staff.

 Students at the Schools of Medicine, Nursing, Pharmacy, Genetics, Dietetics, Forensic Psychiatry, Education and other health related professions all utilize the patient examination rooms to interview and examine Standardized Patients (SPs).
 SPs are members of the community hired and trained to portray case scenarios for the students to learn and practice communication with patients and performing physical examinations.
 Every encounter is recorded and captured by CAE LearningSpace.
 Our institution is a member school of the Association of Standardized Patient Educators (ASPE).